LetsEatLabs/Thyme/README.md

   -c string
         Pass a custom prompt to the GPT request.
 Cannot be used with -p.
   -chat
-        Start a chat session with the GPT model
+        Start a chat session with the GPT model.
+Must be used with -oa -file string
-  -file string
         Pass file to the prompt.
 Cannot be used with -a.
-  -ksum
+  -ksum string
-        Use the Kagi Universal Summarizer API.
-Pass the URL to summarize after -a.
-  -l    List all available prompts (-p) and their descriptions.
+        Use the Kagi Universal Summarizer API. -ksum [text | url].
+Also works with -model -l    List all available prompts (-p) and their descriptions.
 Will exit.
   -model string
-        The model to use for the GPT request if you wish to not use the default -p string
+        The model to use for the GPT request [chatgpt, gpt4].
+Default is chatgpt -oa
+        Use the OpenAI API.
+  -p string
         The prompt to use for the GPT request: thyme -p active_voice my_blog_post.txt -quiet